nlekkerman/infinite-guess/README.md

  ![Guessing number Screenshot](docs/images/guessing-number-screenshot.png)

 - **Mystery Number:** After ten attempts, a question mark will be displayed above the guessing number, covering it completely.
-  - Upon triggering this feature,pecial message will be displayed with instructions on how to proceed.
+  - Upon triggering this feature, a special message will be displayed with instructions on how to proceed.
 Pay attention to the guidance provided to enhance your gaming experience.
-  -After you guessed it will be displayed another message with value of the Mystery number.
+  - After you guessed it will be displayed another message with the value of the Mystery number.

  ![Mystery number Screenshot](docs/images/mystery-number-screenshoot.png)

-  ### Challenge Acceptance Screen Features:
+## Challenge Acceptance Screen Features:

 - **Challenge Confirmation:**
-  - Upon triggering se challenge, the challenge acceptance screen appears.
+  - Upon triggering the challenge, the challenge acceptance screen appears.
   - Information about the challenge, including rules and potential rewards for a correct answer, is displayed.

   ![Challenge acceptance screen Screenshot](docs/images/challenge-acceptance-screenshot.png)